embedded-by-n/Pear-Pie/README.md

 Thank you Mum for feeding me midnight soup on Mondays.
 Thank you Dad for your technical knowledge and skills.

-Thank you to my boyfriend Barnabas for helping me to rest and take breaks, offering emotional support when I have been stuck, for believing in my abilities and for being someone I look up to in academia, you inspire me every day.
+Thank you to my boyfriend Barnabas for helping me to rest and take breaks, offering emotional support when I have been stuck, for believing in me.

 # WHAT is it:  A general overview.
 The Pear Pie is a reimagining of the smart home system.
 Designed to be low-cost, scalable, high-privacy and ultra-low power, utilising RADAR sensing and edge machine learning technologies.

 # WHY is it needed: The problem.
+*'If you've met one person with Autism, you've met one person with Autism'*\
+-
+A common phrase in the Autistic community.

 ## 1 Pervasive Interconnected System Challenges of the Neurodivergent Person.
-The beauty and challenge of being neurodivergent is the unique combination of skills, challenges and affordance requirements we each possess.
+The beauty and challenge of being neurodivergent is that the combination of skills, challenges and affordance requirements we each possess, are unique.

-A common phrase used in our community is:
-*'If you've met one person with Autism, you've met one person with Autism'*

 This is to say that the effective affordance of neurodivergent people *must* also be individualised to be effective.
 For example, appropriate communication affordance for one person may be a physical aid with large buttons and for another person, like myself, the best communication aid is predictable format such as an email instead of verbal conversations.\ This is also before introducing the complexities of being multiply-neurodivergent.